arkadiko-dao/arkadiko/README.md

 ## Diko: Arkadiko Stablecoin

 Whenever new $DIKO is minted, debt (as collateral) is created in the network.
 With every type of collateral (in principal only $STX will be accepted as collateral), a set of Risk parameters will be decided on by the community.
 These parameters can be voted on through the $ARE governance token.
-A total of 100,000 $ARE tokens will ever exist.
 Each token has 1 vote.

 ### Stablecoin Risk Parameters